raymonhardy/MassText/README.md

    - Then create a free gmail account https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp
    - Turn off lese secure access within the google settings for the email account. https://support.google.com/accounts/answer/6010255?hl=en
-   - Note the username and password.
+   - Note the username and password
    - Place the username and password into the EmailCreds.txt like below
      - username
      - password